JMS55/jms55.github.io/content/posts/2025_09_20_solari_bevy_0_17/index.md

 Additionally, the chosen light from last frame might no longer be visible this frame, e.g. if an object moved behind a wall.
 We could trace an additional ray here to validate visibility, but it's cheaper to just assume that the temporal light sample is still visible from the current pixel this frame.

-Reusing temporal visibility saves one raytrace, at the cost of shadows for moving objects being delayed by 1 frame, and some slighty darker/wider shadows.
-Overall the artifacts are not very noticable, so I find that it's well worth reusing visibility for the temporal reservoir resampling.
+Reusing temporal visibility saves one raytrace, at the cost of shadows for moving objects being delayed by 1 frame, and some slightly darker/wider shadows.
+Overall the artifacts are not very noticeable, so I find that it's well worth reusing visibility for the temporal reservoir resampling.

 The initial and temporal reservoir are then merged together using constant MIS weights.
 I tried using the balance heuristic, but didn't notice much difference for DI, and constant MIS weights are much cheaper.